-Learning Outcomes BU Students who participate in the JC Mentor program will:
+BU Students who participate in the JC Mentor program will:

 - Gain experience in a secondary school setting.

-- Learn how to work with and mentor middle school students, and be a reliable academic and social support.
+- Learn how to work with, and mentor, middle school students, and be a reliable academic and social support.

 - Develop transferable workplace skills such as professionalism, communication, leadership, patience, etc.

 A mentor has the opportunity to help a child who may have low self-esteem, social development challenges, and academic problems learn the skills to overcome these obstacles and develop into a productive and prosperous young adult.
 Studies have shown that children with mentors are less likely to engage in aggressive, anti-social behaviors, or to use drugs and alcohol.
 You can make a difference in the life of a child!